cosmos/cosmos-sdk/docs/spec/distribution/overview.md

 occur based on fluctuations of incoming reward tokens as well as timing of reward withdrawal by other delegators.

-If you happen to know that incoming rewards are about significantly go up, you are incentivized to not withdraw until after this event, increasing the worth of your existing _accum_.
+If you happen to know that incoming rewards are about to significantly go up, you are incentivized to not withdraw until after this event, increasing the worth of your existing _accum_.
+See [#2764](https://github.com/cosmos/cosmos-sdk/issues/2764) for further details.

 ## Affect on Staking

-Charging commission on Atom provisions while also allowing for Atom-provisions to be auto-bonded (distributed directly to the validators bonded stake) is problematic within DPoS.
+Charging commission on Atom provisions while also allowing for Atom-provisions to be auto-bonded (distributed directly to the validators bonded stake) is problematic within BPoS.
 Fundamentally, these two mechanisms are mutually exclusive.
-If there are Atom commissions and auto-bonding Atoms, the portion of Atoms in the reward distribution calculation would become very large as the Atom portion for each delegator would change each block making a withdrawal of rewards for a delegator require a calculation for every single block since the last withdrawal.
+If there are both commissions and auto-bonding on the staking token, the amount of staking tokens each validator and delegator has would change each block, so we would have to iterate through all of them.

 In conclusion, we can only have Atom commission and unbonded atoms provisions or bonded atom provisions with no Atom commission, and we elect to implement the former.
 Stakeholders wishing to rebond their provisions may elect to set up a script to periodically withdraw and rebond rewards.